nickarora/full-stack-redux/readme.md

-A working application using Redux + React + RethinkDB + Express
+A working application using Redux + React + Mongo + Express